Kirsten Prout

-Kirsten Prout Zien (born September 28, 1990) is a Canadian actress.
+Kirsten Prout (born September 28, 1990) is a Canadian-American actress.
 She is known for her lead roles in the ABC Family television shows, portraying Amanda Bloom in Kyle XY and Char Chamberlin in The Lying Game.
 Her first sizable break in film came in 2005, when she was cast as Abby Miller, a lead role opposite Jennifer Garner in Elektra.
 In 2007, Prout was nominated for Best Performance in a TV Series by the Young Artists Awards for Kyle XY.
-In 2010, Prout portrayed the vampire "Lucy" in Twilight Saga: Eclipse.
+In 2010, Prout portrayed the vampire "Lucy" in The Twilight Saga: Eclipse.
 She has guest starred in notable series including NCIS, Psych, Devious Maids, Ties That Bind and Dear White People.
-Prout is also known for her lead roles in the horror genre, as Alex Bell in the MTV film series My Super Psycho Sweet 16, Jewel McCaul in Joyride 3, and Sloane in the 2015 horror indie Even Lambs Have Teeth.
+Prout is also known for her lead roles in the horror genre, as Alex Bell in the MTV film series My Super Psycho Sweet 16, Jewel McCaul in Joy Ride 3: Roadkill, and Sloane in the 2015 horror indie Even Lambs Have Teeth.